arhp78/EEGSignalProcessing/README.md

 # EEGSignalProcessing, Graduate course
-## This repository includes all the practical assignments and the slide of the EEG Signal Processing graduate course.
+## This repository includes all the practical assignments and the slides of the EEG Signal Processing graduate course.

 - [HW1](https://github.com/arhp78/EEGSignalProcessing/tree/main/HW1_prac): Linear Programming, Integer Programming